 And before your tour, take a look at the guides’ profile videos.
 You can see the reviews they got from other customers and see what they look like.
 This way you know who to look for at your meeting place for the tour.
 Even if you are being picked up at your hotel, some people feel a little anxious about not being able to find the guide in the lobby especially if they don’t know who to look for.
 So seeing the video beforehand can give you some relief in that aspect.

 Springtime in Japan has lots to offer.
 The flowers and fresh greenery makes sightseeing spots more picturesque.
-So why don’t you take a private tour with a guide and make your trip extra special?
+So why not take a private tour with a guide and make your trip extra special?

 Did you like my article?